Home » The Philippines » How to sell property in the Philippines: A comprehensive 7-step guide

 When selling property in the Philippines, sellers are responsible for the Capital Gains Tax, which is 6% of the gross selling price or the current fair market value, whichever is higher, and possibly an Ordinary Assets Tax.
 Additionally, they must pay the Documentary Stamp Tax, Transfer Tax, and Registration Fee, the rates of which vary depending on local regulations and the property’s assessed value.

-How to sell agricultural land in the Philippines?
+How do I sell agricultural land in the Philippines?

 To sell agricultural land in the Philippines, you must first verify the land’s classification and secure necessary documents like the land title and tax declarations.
 Clearance from the Department of Agrarian Reform is essential to ensure the land adheres to agricultural standards.
 After meeting these requirements, you can engage with potential buyers, negotiate terms, and finalize the sale, providing all corresponding taxes and fees are settled.